Job Description For the Chief Compliance Officer

 - Initiates, facilitates and promotes activities to foster information privacy awareness within the organization and related entities.

-- Reviews all system-related information security plans throughout the organization's network to ensure alignment between security and privacy practices, and acts as a liaison to the information systems department.
+- Reviews all UCD Health related information security plans throughout the organization's network to ensure alignment between security and privacy practices, and acts as a liaison to the information systems department.

 - Works with all organization personnel involved with any aspect of release of protected health information, to ensure full coordination and cooperation under the organization's policies and procedures and legal requirements